 The turnover indices are compared with the turnover indices calculated based on data from the annual survey on Structural Business Statistics.
 The differences are due to different coverage.
 SBS survey is conducted exhaustively and all enterprises are legally obliged to submit their Annual Reports to the National Statistical Institute.
 The STS surveys are sampling surveys.
 Sampling population includes companies with a turnover of over 10 thousand BGN.
 SBS is the source of turnover for calculation (reconciled) STS indicators.

-Since the beginning of 2012 NSI started the developing the online information system for data collection, data editing and data processing of STS information.
-Information system ’Short-term statistics’ provides more efficient way of collecting data from enterprises.
+Since of 2021 NSI started the online information system for data collection, data editing and data processing of STS information.
+Information system ’Busines cycle’ provides more efficient way of collecting data from enterprises.
 This new system save recourses, reduce the burden of the reporting units and the quality of short term indicators is improved.